quinn's code showcase! ↩

 - NYC Modified Zip Code Tabulation Areas (MODZCTA) shapefile for geographic boundary mapping.

-Findings: The average New Yorker waits ~20 days for a 311 complaint to close -- but that masks a range from 4 hours to nearly 2 years depending on complaint type and location.
+Findings: The average wait is ~20 days — but that masks a range from 4 hours to nearly 2 years depending on complaint type and location.
 Complaints routed to the NYPD (noise, parking) close in hours; those sent to regulatory agencies (housing, food inspection, tree requests) can sit open for months.
 Full findings and methods are here footnote, and you can read the full story here; it has pretty maps!

 Key skills: large-scale data cleaning, geospatial analysis (GeoPandas/GeoJSON), D3.js choropleth mapping, scroll-driven data storytelling (scrollytelling).